Thuotracy/random-quote-generator/README.md

 # random-quote-generator
-This is a website that generates random quotes when you click the button
+This is a website that generates random quotes when you click the button.

 ##  Languages
 * CSS